 As a result of the struggling U.S. economy, many people are attempting to handle their divorce

 “pro se”, in other words, without attorney representation.
-In Florida, we have mandatory mediation
+In Orlando, we have mandatory mediation

-for divorce cases, so the majority of divorce cases involve spouses without lawyers trying to
+for Orlando divorce cases, so the majority of divorce cases involve spouses without lawyers trying to

 resolve what can be an extremely complex area of the law without the help of lawyers and